Metrology for Temporal Light Modulation 20NRM01

 Novel methods for TLM measurement (Objective 3)

-Measurements taken with an imaging luminance measurement device (ILMD), on different lamps and luminaires, demonstrated the feasibility of TLM measurements with such devices.
-Results from this feasibility demonstration resulted in an improvement of the measurement modes implemented in a commercial CMOS-based ILMDs which will be further developed and demonstrated.
-Also, the impact of TLM on ILMD measurements of the average luminance was demonstrated.
-Errors as encountered during measurement for glare assessment from artificial night at light cause by high-intensity discharge lamps (HID-lamps), or pulse-width-modulated LEDs have been studied.
-In addition, the possibilities of using conventional cameras that provide a high frame rate mode of up to 1000 Hz, such as compact cameras or smartphone cameras dedicated for slow motion recordings, are investigated.
+Also, the impact of TLM on ILMD measurements of the average luminance and measurements of spectral irradiance by array-spectroradiometers was demonstrated.
+Errors as encountered during luminance measurement for glare assessment from artificial light at night caused by high-intensity discharge lamps (HID-lamps), or pulse-width-modulated LEDs have been studied.
+In addition, the possibility of using conventional cameras that provide a high frame rate mode of up to 1000 Hz, such as compact cameras or smartphone cameras dedicated for slow motion recordings, were investigated.
+In contrast to these, photos obtained with a long integration time of i.e. 0.05 s or 0.1 s captured during a camera pan can give visual evidence for the phantom array effect.
 As such cameras are widely used, this is expected to increase the uptake of results.

 Model for the visibility of the phantom array effect (Objective 4)